google/osdfir-infrastructure/charts/osdfir-infrastructure/README.md

 The volumes for ArangoDB and Redis automatically get created during deployment through dynamic provisioning.

+#### Persistence in OpenRelik

+By default, OpenRelik mounts a Persistent Volume at the `/mnt/openrelikvolume` path to store uploaded output for OpenRelik to process.
+The volume is created using dynamic volume provisioning.

+OpenRelik also depends on Redis for task scheduling, PostgreSQL for storing output metadata, and Prometheus for collecting task processing metrics.
+Persistent Volumes for these services are also dynamically provisioned during deployment.

 ### Enabling GKE Ingress and OIDC Authentication

-For Google Kubernetes Engine (GKE) on Google Cloud Platform (GCP), follow these steps to expose Timesketch and Yeti externally and enable Google Cloud OpenID Connect (OIDC) authentication to control user access.
+For Google Kubernetes Engine (GKE) on Google Cloud Platform (GCP), follow these steps to expose Timesketch, Yeti, and OpenRelik externally and enable Google Cloud OpenID Connect (OIDC) authentication to control user access.

 1. Reserve a global static IP address:

     ```console
-    gcloud compute addresses create timesketch-webapps --global
+    gcloud compute addresses create osdfir-webapps --global
     ```

 2. Register DNS Records

     Register a new domain or use an existing one.
-Create DNS "A" records that point your desired subdomains (e.g., timesketch.example.com, yeti.example.com) to the static IP address you reserved in the previous step.
+Create DNS "A" records that point your desired subdomains (e.g., timesketch.example.com, yeti.example.com, openrelik.example.com) to the static IP address you reserved in the previous step.

 3. Create OAuth web client credentials